ropensci/roweb3/content/blog/2021-07-02-ropensci-useR2021/index.md

 **Lluís Revilla Sancho** will talk about _**Packages submission and reviews; how does it work?**_ using data about review process of three archives of R packages, CRAN, Bioconductor and rOpenSci.
 That talk will happen in the same session as Stefanie's presentation.

 You can view the [conference schedule](https://user2021.r-project.org/program/schedule/) in the timezone of your choice.
+For a screen-reader-accessible version of the schedule, see the [schedule on ConfTool](https://www.conftool.org/user2021/sessions.php).